marschall-lab/gaftools/README.md

 2. [index](#index): This command indexes the GAF file which is required for viewing.
 Currently, an inverted search list is being used to access parts of the GAF file which contain particular nodes.

+3. [phase](#phase): This command adds WhatsHap-generated phase tags to the GAF.

+3. [realign](#realign): This command realigns the GAF alignments using wavefront alignment algorithm.

-3. [sort](#sort): This command sorts the GAF file.
-There is also an option of sorting GAF file.
+4. [sort](#sort): This command sorts the GAF file based on the BO and NO tagging scheme.

-4. [stat](#stat): This command produces certain stats for the GAF file.
+5. [stat](#stat): This command produces certain stats for the GAF file.

-5. [view](#view): This command allows users to view the GAF under different filters.
+6. [view](#view): This command allows users to view the GAF under different filters.
 The user can give nodes/regions in the genome and command lists out the alignments that involve those nodes/regions.
 There are many viewing formats that can specified to tailor the output.
 By default, the viewing output shows the nodes in a human readable form (instead of node IDs, it shows the contig, start and end position associated with the node).
 But note that this human readable format is not the stable coordinate system.

 ### <a id="convert"></a> Subcommand: convert